StoneRip Rap Calculator

 How the Calculator Works

 Our rip rap calculator determines the volume needed based on your project dimensions, then converts to tonnage using the density of your selected rock size and material type.
-We add 10% for settling and voids between rocks.
-Delivery cost is estimated at $5/mile with a $75 minimum.
+For smaller decorative stone projects, see our stone calculator or river rock calculator.
+We apply a 1.1x settling factor because angular rip rap stone has 30-40% void space between pieces, and an additional 5-10% settling occurs in the first year as stones shift and compact under their own weight.
+Delivery cost is estimated at $5/mile with a $75 minimum, which reflects typical dump truck hauling rates for aggregate materials in 2024-2025.

 Formula